Indian women's team concedes late goal to lose 3-4 against Spain in FIH Pro League | Sports-Games

 Indian women's team concedes late goal to lose 3-4 against Spain in FIH Pro League

-The Indian women's hockey team conceded a late goal to lose 3-4 against Spain for its first defeat in the FIH Pro League here on Sunday.
+The Indian women's hockey team conceded a late goal to lose 3-4 against Spain for its first defeat in the FIH Pro League at the Kalinga Stadium here on Sunday.

-World No. 9 India had earlier defeated Spain, ranked sixth in the world, 2-1 in the first match of the two-legged tie Saturday.
+World No. 9 India had defeated Spain, ranked sixth in the world, 2-1 in the first match of two-legged FIH Pro League tie on Saturday.

 India's goals were scored by debutant Sangita Kumari (10th minute), Salima Tete (22nd) and Namita Toppo (49th).